 (last updated on December 20, 2019):

-The 2020-21 FAFSA, used to apply for the MAP grant and many other forms of federal and state financial assistance, is available online at FAFSA on the Web.
+The 2020-21 FAFSA, used to apply for the MAP grant and many other forms of federal and state financial assistance, is available online.
 If you plan to enroll in college during the 2020-21 academic year, you are strongly encouraged to complete the FAFSA online as soon as possible.
-While the FAFSA can be completed using either the Internet – including mobile-friendly options – or a paper application, you will receive quicker results and decrease the potential for time-consuming errors by using FAFSA on the Web.
+While the FAFSA can be completed using either the Internet – including mobile-friendly options – or a paper application, you will receive quicker results and decrease the potential for time-consuming errors by using the online FAFSA .

 Before you submit your FAFSA online, you (and your parent, if you are a dependent student) must create an FSA ID from the U.S. Department of Education (ED).
 If you obtained an FSA ID from ED to apply for financial aid in a prior academic year, that same FSA ID can be used now to complete the 2020-21 FAFSA.